-The Indian Subcontinent has produced numerous artists of international renown, who are fetching millions at auction worldwide.
-Some of the most successful and innovative artists from India are women and their varied practices explore a wide range of themes, from identity and memory, to politics, history and contemporary culture.
-We bring you 10 of the most famous contemporary female Indian artists.
+The Indian Subcontinent has produced numerous artists of international renown, many of whom are fetching millions at auction worldwide.
+Some of the most successful and innovative artists from India are women, and their varied practices explore a wide range of themes, from identity and memory to politics, history, and contemporary culture.
+We bring you ten of the most famous contemporary female Indian artists.

-Examining a wide range of themes including consumer culture, desire, security, religion, nationalism and human rights, Shilpa Gupta’s interdisciplinary practice utilises interactive video, photography, installation and performance, often relying on audience participation.
-Functioning like an interactive video game, her series of video projections entitled Shadow (1, 2 & 3) incorporates the viewers simulated shadows captured by a live camera.
-The shadows are projected onto the white screen and interact with other shadows created by objects, dolls, houses, birds and other figures dancing, jumping and walking.
-In the interactive video projection Untitled , Gupta examined the roles played by women in society: seven women in different poses and clothes act and react only by command, when the viewer touches the screen.
+Examining a range of themes from consumer culture to desire, security, religion, nationalism, and human rights, Shilpa Gupta’s interdisciplinary practices utilize interactive video, photography, installation, and performance art, often relying on audience participation.
+Functioning like an interactive video game, her series of video projections entitled Shadow (1, 2, and 3) incorporate the viewers’ simulated shadows, captured by a live camera.
+The shadows are projected onto the white screen, and interact with other shadows created by objects, dolls, houses, birds, and other figures dancing, jumping, and walking.
 Gupta is one among a young generation of Indian artists whose work responds to the country’s postcolonial societal divides.
-She often blurs, re-draws or erases geo-political boundaries through her work, such as in 100 Hand-drawn Maps of India, comprising of maps of the country hand-drawn by viewers from memory, or her untitled 2005–06 work, a yellow police tape flag reading ‘there is no border here’.
-Gupta’s work also blurs religious and social divides, like her 10-metre light installation I live under your sky tooblinking in English, Hindi and Urdu.
-I keep falling at you (2010) revisits and plays with metaphors of colonialism, boundaries, nationalism and globalisation – a beehive or bunch of grapes cleverly become the installation of more than 1000 microphones that mix the sounds of construction and marching with the artist’s voice reciting a poem.
+She often blurs, re-draws, and erases geo-political boundaries, such as in 100 Hand-drawn Maps of India (2007-2008), comprised of hand-drawn maps by viewers from memory, or her untitled work depicting a yellow police tape flag reading, “There is no border here.”

-The stick-on, ready-made bindi – a traditional Indian forehead decoration – is central to Bharti Kher’s practice and invites ambivalent meanings – oscillating between tradition and modernity.
-Kher thrives on creating art about misinterpretation, misconceptions, conflict, multiplicity and contradiction, and on exploring human drama and contemporary life.
-The bindi appears in her paintings as well as in her sculptural installations and it symbolises a challenging of the role of women in a continent rooted in tradition, but above all, it references its traditional spiritual meaning of the ‘third eye’ – ‘another way of looking, another way of seeing.’
-The record-selling The Skin Speaks a Language Not Its Own – a dead or dying fibreglass elephant sculpture covered in shiny sperm-shaped bindis – embodies multiple aspects of Kher’s practice, the mythological, the spectacular, the uncanny and the bindi.
-Her work further engages with allegorical tales, fantastical creatures, magical beasts and mystical monsters, as seen in other animal-based pieces such as Misdemeanours.
-An Absence of an Assignable Cause (2007) – the life-size replica of the heart of a blue whale, based on the artist’s imagination, with the iconic intricate bindi decoration – emphasises the romantic idea of a ‘big heart’ and the mysteries that bind the heart to concepts of love, life and death.
-Kher describes her practice as ‘the hunt for the chimera’, a hybrid that symbolises a mutating identity in conflict with itself.
-The Hybrid Series of photographic work reveals her interest in hybridity, her portrayed subjects, photoshopped into part-human, part-animal individuals, exude self-confidence, sensuality and determination through their multiplicitous and multiplying selfhoods.
-Kher also expands the hybrid to embrace the idea of the monster, which for her is almost always a warning of something in the future.
-Her series of sculptures of monster-goddesses are ‘like portents’ of contemporary times, with no mythological or religious significance.
+The stick-on, ready-made bindi – a traditional Indian forehead decoration – is central to Bharti Kher’s practice, and invites ambivalent meanings, oscillating between tradition and modernity.
+Kher thrives on creating art depicting misinterpretation, misconceptions, conflict, multiplicity, and contradiction, exploring human drama and contemporary life.
+The bindi appears in her paintings as well as in her sculptural installations, challenging the role of women in a traditional country, and referencing its traditional spiritual meaning of the ‘third eye’.
+Her record-breaking The Skin Speaks a Language Not Its Own (2006) depicts a dead or dying fibreglass elephant covered in shiny bindis.
+Her work further engages with allegorical tales, fantastical creatures, magical beasts, and mystical monsters, as seen in other animal-based pieces such as Misdemeanours.
+An Absence of an Assignable Cause (2007) is a life-size replica of the heart of a blue whale, based on the artist’s imagination, emphasizes the romantic idea of a ‘big heart’ and the mysteries that bind the heart to concepts of love, life, and death.

 Reena Saini Kallat

 Through photography and sculptural installation, Hema Upadhyay engages with notions of personal identity, belonging, dislocation, nostalgia and gender, reflecting on the contemporary state of Mumbai – a metropolis with its multiculturalism resulting from migratory movements.
 A recurrently autobiographical work includes pictures of herself, as if she was looking for her own place within the city, to which she was forced to migrate with her family during Partition.
-Recently, she also has been commenting on the underlying truths covered up by the official apologies and explanations given for serious tragedies and violence throughout history and politics.
-‘Loco Foco Motto’, referencing the India-Pakistan divide, comprises of chandeliers made of matchsticks, which juxtaposes beauty to a symbol of violence.
-In her first solo exhibition Sweet Sweat Memories (2001) she presented works that spoke of feelings of alienation and loss.
-The series featured miniature photographs of herself pasted onto paintings that depicted aerial and subaltern perspectives of an overwhelming new city – Mumbai.
-‘I Have a Feeling that I Belong’ sees the artist precariously balanced on the balcony of a tall building, overlooking the city.
-In 2002, Upadhyay started working on ‘Dream a Wish – Wish a Dream’, a large-scale installation made out of aluminium sheets, car scraps, enamel paints, tarpaulins, pieces of metal and found objects, which represented Dharavi in Mumbai – Asia’s largest slum.
-An updated version of the work, entitled ‘Modernisation’, featured at the Contemporary Arts Center in Cincinnati, USA.
-Shanty towns are also a focus in some of her other works, such as ‘Killing Site’, in which Mumbai’s dilapidated slums are presented upside down, as a reference to the repercussions of the socio-economic inequalities that emerge from the relentless urbanisation.
+In her first solo exhibition, Sweet Sweat Memories (2001), she presented works that spoke of feelings of alienation and loss.
+The series featured miniature photographs of herself pasted onto paintings that depicted aerial and subaltern perspectives of Mumbai as an overwhelming new city.

-Through photography, performance and video, Pushpamala N critiques the Indian female socio-cultural stereotype and the reductive classification of ethnographic documentation.
-Trained as a sculptor, Pushpamala turned to the photographic – and performative – medium in the 1990s to explore her interest in narrative figuration.
+Through photography, performance and video art, Pushpamala N critiques the Indian female socio-cultural stereotype and the reductive classification of ethnographic documentation.
+Trained as a sculptor, Pushpamala turned to photography and performance art in the 1990s to explore her interest in narratives.
 Using elements of popular culture and tradition, she examines notions of place, gender and history.
-Her landmark exhibition Excavations features assemblages of discarded cheap papers and materials that attempted to look at contemporary history as an archaeological site – inspired by Walter Benjamin’s The Arcade Project.
-Pushpamala’s ‘photo-romances’ sees her as the subject in various roles, with imagery borrowed from popular culture, mythology and historical references, humorously exploring the complexities of India’s contemporary society and urban life.
-In her first photo-romance, ‘Phantom Lady or Kismet: A Photo-Romance’,she dressed alternately as a masked adventurer and a gangster’s moll, in a noir thriller-inspired series.
-In other series, Pushpamala draws from a variety of sources – including ghost stories, sentimental romances, ethnographic portraits and 50s vintage recipe books.
-In drawing from such sources, Pushpamala further questions notions of femininity, the nation, the native, the gulf between rich and poor and the place of the big city in the imagination.
-In The Ethnographic Series, in collaboration with photographer Claire Ani, Pushpamala dresses in period costume, to evoke the choreographed stylistics of early anthropological studies, challenging the authenticity of the photographic image and subverting the stereotyped forensic classification of humanity.
+Her landmark exhibition, Excavations, featured assemblages of discarded papers and materials that attempted to look at contemporary history as an archaeological site.
+Pushpamala’s ‘photo-romances’ see her as the subject in various roles, with imagery borrowed from popular culture, mythology, and historical references, humorously exploring the complexities of India’s contemporary society and urban life.
+From ghost stories to sentimental romances and ethnographic portraits, Pushpamala questions notions of femininity, the nation, the native, wealth versus poverty, and imagined cities.